curl/everything-curl/libcurl-proxies.md

 libcurl provies a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.

-For example, `CURLOPT_PROXY_CAINFO` is basically the same functionality for the HTTPS proxy as `CURLOPT_CAINFO` is for the remote host. `CURLOPT_PROXY_SSL_VERIFYPEER` is the proxy version of `CURLOPT_SSL_VERIFYPEER` and so on.
+For example, `CURLOPT_PROXY_CAINFO` is the same functionality for the HTTPS proxy as `CURLOPT_CAINFO` is for the remote host. `CURLOPT_PROXY_SSL_VERIFYPEER` is the proxy version of `CURLOPT_SSL_VERIFYPEER` and so on.